gracelang/language/languageSpec/spec.md

 by the type checker.
 It is similar to the type label "Dynamic" in C#.
 Unknown can be written explicitly as a type annotation; moreover, if a declaration is not annotated, then the type of the declared name is _implicitly_ `Unknown`.
-In addition, omitted type arguments are replaced by `Unknown`.
+Omitted type arguments are also equivalent to `Unknown`.

 Type-checking against `Unknown` will always succeed: any object matches